-What if your child has myopia and your doctor has prescribed atropine eye drops at a 0.01% concentration?
+For Example: What if your child has myopia and your doctor has prescribed atropine eye drops at a 0.01% concentration?
 You go to your local retail pharmacy to get the medication filled, and they tell you that the eye drops do not come in the strength you need.

 You will need a sterile compounding pharmacy to provide the prescription with the strength your child needs.

 Prescribing 10ml (90-day supply) of atropine eye drops can save the patient money.